Nourish - 6 Natural Remedies to Fight off a Cold

 With that in mind, it’s good to make sure you’ve got plenty of good bacteria in your gut.
 As a result, you’ll help ensure you’re better equipped to deal with any bad bacteria heading your way, especially at this time of year.

-Probiotics are beneficial bacteria that can help support and strengthen the immune system, on top of supporting your digestive health.
+Friendly bacteria are beneficial bacteria that can help support and strengthen the immune system, on top of supporting your digestive health.
 By helping to regulate the bacteria in your gut, these friendly bacteria help to keep your intestinal tract free of disease-causing germs.
 As a result, they aid in the prevention of catching any cold or flu bug going around – wahey!

 And if you are unlucky enough to be struck down by something, these friendly bacteria can help shorten the length and severity of your cold or flu when taken regularly.